 So why do you want to get the right stress and tone for effective presentations?
 It’s because when you stress the right words in your presentation it helps you get your points across with impact.
 It’s that simple.
+Because the stress and tone that you give to certain words serve as audible clues for your audience; like signposts pointing to your meaning.
+And that really is effective presenting.

 So when you want to help your audience, you can do so by with these oral presentation skills tips.